Do you need counseling licensure?

 Why Choose the BTS Graduate School of Counseling for Training?

 BTS has classes and programs that are custom tailored to assist in preparing you for a career or ministry in the helping field.
-In addition to continuing education offerings, BTS provides the following additional options:
+In addition to continuing education offerings, Click here to view all of the options available to you.

 BTS Graduate School of Counseling's Program Goals